TheLynk/Manual_Pikmin/README.md

 Note: This is intended for the Gamecube version of Pikmin.
 I have not tested the below codes for the Wii version (don't have a way to at the moment), but I'm thinking they're for the Gamecube version only.

-Important Note: You will need to enable the "All Areas Open" code for the logic to work appropriately.
+### $${\color{red}Important \space Note}$$ : You will need to enable the "All Areas Open" code for the logic to work appropriately.
 Here is the AR code itself if you need to activate it manually:

 ### 04CE586D 08000000 ###
 ### 0439D980 0000001F ###

-Another Note: It's somewhat possible that you might need to use an infinite Day code (always Day x) if you have to swap around areas a lot.
+### $${\color{red}Another \space Note}$$ : It's somewhat possible that you might need to use an infinite Day code (always Day x) if you have to swap around areas a lot.
 Hopefully this wouldn't be a problem.
 Here's the AR Code for "Always Day 29" in case it's needed (just use it if you get to Day 29 without reaching your goal):

 ### 04CE587B 08000000 ###
 ### 0039DAB7 0000001D ###